Sustainable healthcare: Environmental Justice and Ethical Concerns

+Incineration, a less sustainable practice, is often attributed to many health risks and diseases.
+Reported health effects include, but are not limited to, headaches, fatigue, sleepiness, drowsiness, asthma, low birth weight, birth defects, heart issues, etc. Cancers such as leukemia, bladder cancer, brain cancer, and hepatobiliary cancer are among the concerns of greater risks for residents near these sites.
+Also, exposure to pollution can lead to respiratory issues, where coughing, wheezing, and persistent colds are common and persistent within populations surrounding incinerators.

+While the United States has started to crack down on medical waste incineration sites, there are still numerous sites in operation today.
+For example, in Baltimore, the Curtis Bay Medical Waste Incinerator continues to operate in lower socio-economic communities and has been associated with concerns regarding its impact on their health.
+According to a study done on it, the incinerator is related to $36.9 million a year in health damages.
+Residents who live near it have greater rates of asthma and respiratory irritation as well as increased rates of mortality and illness compared to those living farther from these sites.
+Additionally, not only does the incinerator compromise the health of these communities, but it also further burdens them with economic and environmental challenges that they are already navigating.

 Approaches

 In 2017 the World Health Organization (WHO) published a strategic document outlining 10 actions points to improve environmental sustainability in healthcare systems.
 This included points such as sustainable procurement, reducing air pollution and greenhouse gas emissions from healthcare, prioritising public health measures to prevent disease and improving efficiency of resource use.

 In 2021, prior to the 26th UN Climate Change Conference of Parties (COP) in Glasgow, a joint editorial published simultaneously in 233 medical journals around the world highlighted the health consequences of climate change and the need for immediate political action.
 It also called on healthcare professionals to ‘join in the work of achieve environmentally sustainable health systems before 2030’.
 Emphasizing that this will inevitably mean a change in clinical practice.

 Greener NHS

 One example of a healthcare system making changes towards sustainability is the UK’s National Health Service (NHS).
 In 2020 it became the first healthcare service in the world to commit to a target of net zero.
 To achieve this target the ‘Greener NHS programme’ was created.
 In 2020 Greener NHS published a report ‘Delivering a Net Zero National Health Service’, which outlines how the NHS can achieve net zero.
 In this report the sources of carbon emissions across the NHS are summarised, this highlights various ‘hotspots’ where a high proportion of emissions can be targeted.
 Estates and facilities (including building energy) is highlighted as one hotspot, but there are also opportunities for change in supply chain, pharmaceuticals, medical devices and travel; all of which are directly influenced by the choices of clinicians, recognising that a change in clinical practice will be required.